carbon-language/carbon-lang/lld/docs/WebAssembly.rst

 The WebAssembly version of lld takes WebAssembly binaries as inputs and produces a WebAssembly binary as its output.
 For the most part it tries to mimic the behaviour of traditional ELF linkers and specifically the ELF lld port.
-Where possible that command line flags and the semantics should be the same.
+Where possible the command line flags and the semantics should be the same.

 Object file format
 ------------------

-The format the input object files that lld expects is specified as part of the the WebAssembly tool conventions on linking_.
+The WebAssembly object file format used by LLVM and LLD is specified as part of the WebAssembly tool conventions on linking_.

-This is object format that the llvm will produce when run with the ``wasm32-unknown-unknown`` target.
-To build llvm with WebAssembly support currently requires enabling the experimental backed using ``-DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD=WebAssembly``.
+This is the object format that the llvm will produce when run with the ``wasm32-unknown-unknown`` target.

 Usage
 -----